 It is a crucial issue in order to conduct competitive logistics which in turn affects the competitiveness of the entire company

 Historically, the warehouse logistics has not been particularly high priority in many companies.
-The approach has often been, “a warehouse should just work and give a good service.”
-How you did it or how effective your warehouse could be was not interesting.
+The approach has often been, “a warehouse should just work and keep it orderly and give a good service.”
+How you did it or how efficient your warehouse could be was not interesting.
 Senior management accepted the cost without questioning.
 This philosophy lasted as long as companies made money and continued to increase its turnover and profit in an uninterrupted pace.

 But in the increasingly fierce competition that exists as well in these uncertain economic times companies begin reassess warehouse logistics.
 Every dime you can save on logistics is a margin enhancer therefore many companies begin to have the same approach to a warehouse as a production unit.
 Order lines or process lines is something that can be seen as a part of production and you need to constantly measure the pace and analyze the cost of this.
 It is essential to constantly develop your “production methods” and to benchmark your warehouse to see if it is competitive.

 With increased demands for continuous improvements and efficiency you need a different leadership.
 In the past, the requirements of a warehouse manager or supervisor could be, that they had a sense of orderliness and was service minded and of course had a good memory for part/item numbers.
-Today it requires modern leaders who are very good at motivating their staff and encourage innovation, is technically interested in software and automation.
+Today it requires modern leaders who are very good at motivating their staff and encourage innovation, is technically interested in software and automation and have a great competence in lean.
 As you can see, a modern leader in logistics need to be much more multifaceted than before.

 When senior management decides to focus on warehouse logistics and its costs, the first thing they should find out if they have the right leadership at the warehouse.
 The existing leadership, do they have the right ambitions and skills to work with a more production-based leadership.
 It’s not easy to just switch if you have worked in a certain way in many years, you must also have a genuine interest in change management.
 It requires a more active leadership and you must be quick to give feedback and motivate.
 You have to work a lot more with the KPI and expand the number of KPI to measure costs in a more nuanced way because you need to be able to justify and explain the costs more frequent for senior management.